hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 - Runtime state manipulation - Liveness level 4
   The argumentation for liveness level 4 is the same as for code evaluation.
 Runtime state manipulation is only possible when providing a context by pausing a thread, but the application and the Eclipse Debugger are kept running.
 A state modification is applied as soon as the programmer triggers the change, for example via the "Variables View".

-*S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*

 ### Steady Frame
->Which activities are designed as steady frames based on the formal definition and how?

 A Steady Frame is defined as:
 >"[...] a way of organizing and representing a system or activity, such that (I) relevant variables can be seen and/ or manipulated at specific locations within the scene (the framing part), and (II) these variables are defined and presented so as to be constantly present and constantly meaningful (the steady part)." @RefKey[Hancock2003RTP]